 McAfee Safe Connect VPN

 The VPN feature is described above.
-Costs $7.99 a month, $19.99 for the first year, and $47.99 every year after.
+Costs $7.99 a month, $19.99 for the first year, and $47.99 annually.
 May slow down surfing due to the internet traffic’s multiple hops.
 Provides security only if you know how to resist fingerprinting.

-Websites collect tidbits of data about your device, such as installed fonts and browser window dimensions.
-They can positively identify and track you with enough data, even though your traffic is encrypted.
-Streaming websites, such as Hulu, can recognize VPN traffic and refuse to serve VPN users.
+Websites collect data about your device, such as installed fonts and browser window dimensions.
+They can positively identify and track you with enough data, even though you encrypted traffic.
+Unfortunately, streaming websites like Hulu can recognize VPN traffic and refuse to serve VPN users.
 The free version allows only 250MB of data every 30 days.

 McAfee Safe Family

 Parental controls dashboard.
 Shows the location, activities, and alerts of connected devices.
 In addition, it can schedule screen time and app use on connected devices.
 It comes with predefined rules for age ranges, with the ability to customize them and allow kids to request exceptions.
 It costs $7.99 a month or $49.99 a year—limited functionality on iOS devices due to their baked-in restrictions.